Another Shipment of Six Short-Period Giant Planets from TESS: Observations and Archival Data

 \subsubsection{TRES Spectroscopy}

 Using the Tillinghast Reflector Echelle Spectrograph \citep[TRES;][]{furesz:2008}\footnote{\url{http://www.sao.arizona.edu/html/FLWO/60/TRES/GABORthesis.pdf}} on the 1.5m Tillinghast Reflector, we measured the radial velocity orbit of all six TOIs presented in this paper.
 The telescope and spectrograph are located at the Fred L. Whipple Observatory (FLWO) on Mt.
 Hopkins, AZ.
-The reduction and RV analysis followed the procedure described in \citet{Buchhave:2010} and \citet{Quinn:2012}, with the bisector analysis following the work of \citet{Torres:2007}.
+The reduction and RV analysis followed the procedure described in \citet{Buchhave:2010} and \citet{Quinn:2012}.
 The only difference is that the template spectra for the RV extraction were created by median-combining all of the out-of-transit spectra (after shifting each to align them).
+To rule out scenarios in which the apparent velocity variation is caused by a blended binary or stellar activity, we performed a line bisector analysis on the TRES spectra following the work of \citet{Torres:2007}.
+In all six cases, we find no evidence for these false positive scenarios in the bisector span variations.
+The bisector span measurements do not correlate with the derived radial velocities or orbital phase, and the measurements for each star agree to within the uncertainties.
 The TRES spectra were also analyzed using the Stellar Parameter Classification (SPC) package \citep{Buchhave:2012} to determine the \feh, \teff, and rotational velocity of each host star (see Tables \ref{tbl:LitProps} and \ref{tab:exofast_stellar}).